rapidez/statamic/README.md

 ### Commands

 There are 2 commands that trigger 2 seperate jobs.
-One is for importing the stores from Magento and the other is for importing the products from Magento.
+One is for importing the categories from Magento and the other is for importing the products from Magento.

-#### Store import
+#### Categories import

 ```
-php artisan rapidez:statamic:sync:stores
+php artisan rapidez:statamic:sync:categories
 ```

 #### Product import

 ```
 php artisan rapidez:statamic:sync:products
 ```